 In 2019, the UK Government pledged to strengthen the civic role of higher education institutions, and boost their social contribution to local and regional communities.
 Since then, the Civic University Network and the Civic University Agreement approach have been developed.

-The University of Huddersfield has chosen to adopt a developmental approach and has scoped out our first Civic University Agreement.
-Our approach, whilst recognising the huge range of activity colleagues undertake with partners has been to identify and respond to the big economic, social and environment issues of the time; and identify how we can also develop in a meaningful way our role as an Anchor Institution in the city region economy.
-The three main areas have been identified and are shown in the below diagram:
+Our approach, whilst recognising the huge range of activity colleagues undertake with partners, has been to identify and respond to the big economic, social and environment issues of the time; and identify how we can also develop in a meaningful way our role as an Anchor Institution in the city region economy.